What is a Futures Market?

 How does the Futures Market Work?

 Similar to stock options, futures options are a risk management tool for traders trading on a futures exchange.
 Futures options provide the trader an option to execute the buy or sell futures contract if specific conditions are met in the market.
-While the contract does give an option to the buyer but does not cast any obligation on the buyer to fulfill the contract.
+At the same time, the contract gives the buyer an option but does not cast any obligation on the buyer to fulfill the contract.
 However, if the buyer of the option intends to trade in the underlying asset at the expiry of the contract, the seller of the option will have to oblige and complete the contract.

 What is the Difference between Cash Market and Futures Market?